ncsa/bro-doctor/README.md

 # Bro Doctor

-This plugin provides a "doctor.bro" command for broctl that will help to troubleshoot various common cluster problems.
+This plugin provides a "doctor" command for broctl that will help to troubleshoot various common cluster problems.

 This plugin runs the following checks: